Build it Stronger

 This is Me…

-Thanks to the Eleanor Rathbone Trust, we are now able to offer Who We Are, a 6-week taster course in six different tech-based activities including:
+Thanks to the Eleanor Rathbone Trust, we ran a 6-week taster course in five different tech-based activities including:

 - Micro:bits – micro controllers programmed using coding blocks.
 The starting point for developing physical computing systems.